syncfusion-content/windowsforms-docs/WindowsForms/MetroForm/Getting-Started.md

 ## Add Caption Images

 The `MetroForm` allows you to add caption images with design and appearance.
-Caption images can be added to the Metroform through the `CaptionImages`collection.
+Caption images can be added to the MetroForm through the `CaptionImages`collection.
-Following code illustrates how to add the caption images to the Metroform:
+Following code illustrates how to add the caption images to the MetroForm:

 {% tabs %}